LudwigWei/InSync---Smart-Control-System/README.md

 ## Key Features

 ## Usage
-- test pa lang
+-Open the dashboard by clicking the menu icon in the bottom navigation bar.
-- Open the dashboard by navigating to ``.
+-Sign up for an account or log in to personalize your experience.
-- Sign up for an account or log in.
+-Use the main navigation menu to explore sections like Smart Lamp, Smart Fan, Speaker, and Thermometer.
-- Use the main navigation menu to access different sections (Lighting, Climate, Security, etc.).
+-Control devices by toggling their switches or selecting specific options from their dedicated sections.
-- Configure devices by selecting options from each section.
+-View analytics such as Monthly Electric Consumption to track usage patterns.

 ## Technologies Used